≡ Menu

 Dog Breed Classification: Herding group

-Origin of the Australian Shepherd.
+Origin of the Australian Shepherd

-Nobody would really be able to fault you if you thought the Australian Shepherd came from Australia, after all it would sort of make sense if he did.
-But the truth is, the “version” that we know and love today was actually first “created” here in the good old US of A!
+Nobody could fault you if you thought the Australian Shepherd came from Australia; it would make sense if he did.
+But the truth is, the “version” that we know and love today was first “created” here in the good old US of A!
+However, the Australian Shepherd “breed” didn’t just all out of the sky and land in the US.
+The Australian Shepherd as we know him today comes from a long line of dogs first appearing in the Basque areas of Western Europe.

 It was there…